 Double click the Category DWORD value and set its value to 1 to make the network private.
 Set its value to 0 to make it public.

 It’s not too hard to set a network as public or private.
-The problem is that the option is poorly labelled and hidden.
+The problem is that the option is poorly labeled and hidden.
 Users may or may not realize that making the PC discoverable will set the network as private.
 When you first connect to a network, Windows 10 asks you if you want to set it as public or private.
 It doesn’t ask if you want the PC to be discoverable or not.
 This wouldn’t be a problem if we only had the Control Panel app like previous versions of Windows.